DLWK/CTF-Net/README.md

 * Python3.6
 * PyTorch 0.4
 * configparser
+The code will be relesed in the future https://github.com/Imwangkun/CTF-Net
 # How to run(CTF—Net)
 * run ```python prepare_datasets_DRIVE.py``` to generate hdf5 file of training data
 * run ```cd src```